 - Chicken Breasts.
 Lean, juicy, and tender, family-friendly chicken is the traditional choice for white chili recipes.

 - White Beans.
-Add additional protein and texture to this dish.
+Add additional protein and texture to this dish and thickens up the white chicken chili too.
 Great Northern, cannellini, or white kidney beans all work well.

 - Chicken Stock.
 To better control the seasoning, I always opt for reduced-sodium chicken stock for soup and chili recipes (like this Crockpot Chicken Enchilada Soup).